Moses Lake North, Washington

 Moses Lake North is a census-designated place (CDP) in Grant County, Washington, United States.
 It is also included in the Moses Lake micropolitan area.
 The population was 4,050 at the 2020 census.

 Geography

 Moses Lake North is located in eastern Grant County and is bordered to the east by a northern extension of the city limits of Moses Lake, and to the south by the Cascade Valley CDP.
 The Moses Lake North CDP contains much of the land previously occupied by Larson Air Force Base, including the terminal and runways of Grant County International Airport and former base housing.

 Washington State Route 17 runs along the western edge of the CDP, leading south into downtown Moses Lake and northwest 14 mi to Ephrata.

 According to the United States Census Bureau, the CDP has a total area of 15.7 sqkm, all of it land.

 Big Bend Community College is in the CDP near the Grant County Airport terminal.

 Demographics

+Moses Lake North first appeared as an unincorporated community in the 1970 U.S. census; and as a census designated place in the 1980 U.S. census.